zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 -   zWindowsRemodelEventClassKeys
     :   Use in conjunction with schedule_remodel in ZenPacks.zenoss.Microsoft.Windows.actions to initiate a remodel of a Windows or Cluster Device.
 See the ClusterOwnerChange mapping in the /Status event class for example usage.

+-   zWinRMConnectTimeout
+    :   Used to define the time out for establishing a winrm connection.
+If you are seeing failing tasks stay in a RUNNING state, you can decrease this number so that the initial attempt to connect to a device times out sooner.

 Note: HyperV and MicrosoftWindows ZenPacks share krb5.conf file as well as tools for sending/receiving data.
 Therefore if either HyperV or